AnthonyTechnologies/python-styleguide/tests/performance_tests.md

             return "one"

         def __str__(self) -> str:
-            """Return a string representation of this class.""" return "ExampleOne"
+            """Returns a string representation of this class.""" return "ExampleOne"

     class ExampleTwo: